Foreign Exchange Guide to Saudi Arabia

 - Sending money to Saudi Arabia - save on Saudi riyal bank transfers to Saudi Arabia

-- Saudi riyal exchange rates - latest info & charts.
+- Saudi riyal exchange rates - latest & historic exchange rates.

 Saudi riyal (SAR) general currency information